Living off investments defines financial independence, but getting there can be challenging.

-At this point, you may be wondering about the typical retirement withdrawal rules you’re read about where you get consistent amounts each month.
+At this point, you may be wondering about the typical retirement withdrawal rules you’ve read about where you get consistent amounts each month.
 Those withdrawals can and do often exceed Layer 1, or investment income.

-Take my Living Off Investments Challenge starting with the video below.
+If you want to know how much investment income you have, and how close you are to living off your investments, take my Living Off Investments Challenge starting with the video below.
 Be sure to get the Living Off Investments PDF here so you can complete it as you watch.

 No Capital Gains